business-applications/sample-shell/README.md

 This command shows all process intances currently available.
 It takes no input paramters.

 ```
-startprocess <processId>
+startprocess <processId> <deploymentId>
 ```
 This command allows you to start a business process.
-It takes one parater which is the processId
+It takes parameters processId and deploymentId.

 You can easily build more shell commands and expand the current ones included in the demo.

 The demo app comes with a module called

 ```